A Curatorial Summer School run by Goldsmiths Department of Art and the British School at Rome

-This Summer School is now in its third year and is aimed at those who are interested in the professional field of curating.
-This will take place in July 2020 at the prestigious British School at Rome.
-We are looking for entrants from a mix of backgrounds but particularly graduates and artists who are considering working in curating as well as established curators who want to think and talk about the challenges and opportunities that face curators in the contemporary moment.
+This Summer School is aimed at those interested in the professional field of curating and takes place at the prestigious British School at Rome.
+We look for entrants from a mix of backgrounds but particularly graduates and artists who are considering working in curating, as well as established curators who want to think and talk about the challenges and opportunities that face curators today.

-The course will provide you with an opportunity to engage intensively with the activity of curating contemporary art, one that produces exhibitions and events within an expanded field that includes commercial and public galleries, museums and foundations, but also public spaces and social contexts.
-It will investigate various modes of curating contemporary art, as well as in the expanded sense of the philosophical idea of the curatorial as it is currently discussed in the field.
+The course will provide you with an opportunity to engage intensively contemporary art curation, which produces exhibitions and events in spaces such as commercial and public galleries, museums, and foundations, as well as public spaces and social contexts.
+It will investigate various modes of curating contemporary art, as well as the expanded sense of the philosophical idea of the curatorial as it is currently discussed in the field.